AllanKoder/Perseus/README.md

 ## Core Features

-## Core Features

 - **Build docs with one command:**
-  - Run `pers build` to scan your codebase and `.pdoc` files, extract context, and generate Markdown docs.
+  - Run `perseus build` to scan your codebase and `.pdoc` files, extract context, and generate Markdown docs.
 - **Single config file:**
   - Use `perseus.yaml` to set source paths, output location, templates, and format (Markdown, JSON, HTML).
 - **Narrative `.pdoc` templates:**